tytydraco/yessleep/out/Now_that_God_has_revealed_himself_none_of_us_are_allowed_to_die.md

 He didn’t say anything to me on the trek there, though to be fair, I didn’t say much to him either.

-1. If Thou Attempt to Take Thine Own Life—You Guessed It, Thou Salt Immediately Be Summoned to Worship.
+5. **If Thou Attempt to Take Thine Own Life—You Guessed It, Thou Shalt Immediately Be Summoned to Worship.**

 \_\_\_\_\_\_\_